 Maine Coons tend to grow rapidly until they are a year old and their coats do too.
 From this age, their size can gradually increase until they are 3 or 4 years old.

-In my experience, Maine Coon coats tend to fully develop by about age 18 months to two years.
-After this, their fluffiness tends to fluctuate with the seasons.
+In my experience of owning 7 Maine Coons, their coats tend to fully develop by age 12 to 18 months.
+After this, their fluffiness can fluctuate with the seasons.

 Which areas of a Maine Coon are the fluffiest?